FAQs

 Unfortunately, over the years, insurance companies have made this model nearly impossible to do by placing strict guidelines over what they will and will not pay for and by lowering reimbursement rates.
 This forces clinics to try and see as many patients as possible in order to make a profit and keep the doors open.

-To maintain our high standards of service to our patients, we do not take insurance so that we can treat the way that we feel is best based on the most up-to-date research, our clinical expertise, and your personal needs.
+To maintain our high standards of service to our patients, we do not take insurance directly so that we can treat the way that we feel is best based on the most up-to-date research, our clinical expertise, and your personal needs.

-However, if you have insurance and wish to use it, we can provide you with a superbill to submit an out-of-network claim for reimbursement from your insurance company.
+However, if you have insurance and wish to use it, we can provide you with a Superbill to submit an out-of-network claim for reimbursement from your insurance company.
 Depending on your insurance plan, you may be eligible for full or partial reimbursement.
-We also accept HSA/FSA cards.

 Please ask if you have further questions regarding this, and we will be happy to help guide you through this process the best we can.